-Education is perhaps the most generally used independent variable in public opinion research.
-Yet the extent to which a person is educated, which is the predominant way in which education is conceptualized in public opinion surveys, is just one way in which education may affect political beliefs and behavior.
-In this paper, we suggest that the substantive field of education has an independent, and important, role to play over and above level of education.
+E ducation is perhaps the most generally used independent variable in public opinion research.
+Yet the extent to which a person is educated, which is the predominant way in which education is conceptualized in political science, is just one way in which education may affect political beliefs and behavior.
+In this article, we suggest that the substantive field of education has an independent, and important, role to play over and above the level of education.

 We suspect that this holds for many topics in public opinion research.
-However, space constraints lead us to select one in particular: voting for GAL (or green) and TAN1 (or hard-right) parties in Europe.
-This topic has generated a large and growing literature that seeks to understand the social bases of the socio-cultural divide.
+However, space constraints lead us to select one in particular: voting for GAL (or green) and TAN (or nationalist) parties in Europe.
+This topic has generated an extensive literature that seeks to understand the social bases of the socio-cultural divide.
 Recent research reveals that the level of a person's education plays directly into this conflict: most GAL voters have college degrees; most TAN voters have only secondary education.

-The question we pose and seek to answer here is whether it makes sense to extend our understanding of education to include its substance-i.e. a person's field of education-in addition to its level.
-In the next section we explain why we think this is worth doing.
+The question we pose and seek to answer is whether it makes sense to extend our understanding of education to include its substance-that is a person's field of education-in addition to its level.
+In the next section, we explain why we think this is worth doing.